 How does Nourish support positive person-centred care planning?

-The Nourish care management system allows you to style your recording completely customised to the individual receiving care.
+The Nourish care management system allows you to style your recording in a way which is completely customised to the individual receiving care.
 With person-centred timelines at the heart of the system your care teams are helped to record care that is bespoke to the individual.